The 10 longest lasting prepper foods of all time

 Dried peas and beans – 10 to 15 years

 Not only are they a great source of protein and other nutrients, but this is one long-lasting food you can produce yourself.
-Its very cheap to grow your own vegetables and buy your own dehydration machine, which will allow you to produce as many peas and beans as you can be bothered to grow.
-Its very important to get variety in your diet, and long-lasting vegetables can be tricky to come by and don’t fit well into certain dishes, but peas and beans can be put into almost anything.
+It’s very cheap to grow your own vegetables and buy your own dehydration machine, which will allow you to produce as many peas and beans as you can be bothered to grow.
+It’s very important to get variety in your diet, and long-lasting vegetables can be tricky to come by and don’t fit well into certain dishes, but peas and beans can be put into almost anything.

 Dehydrated food – 10 years

-This is the best option for someone looking for quick and easy meals who don’t want to spend thousands on freeze-dried food.
+This is the best option for someone looking for quick and easy meals who doesn’t want to spend thousands on freeze-dried food.
 There are some claims that dehydrated food can last for up to 20 years, but this is far beyond what it would be considered safe to eat, especially if the dish contained some kind of meat.
 Dehydrated food is made by first creating the dish, and then putting it through a machine that removes the water much in the same way as a powerful condensation catcher.
 This method takes out about 90% of the moisture, giving it a long shelf life, but because the food isn’t frozen first this method also seems to remove a bit of the taste.
-A good choice for someone on a lower budget looking for the longest lasting food they can afford.
+A good choice for someone on a lower budget looking for the longest-lasting food they can afford.

 MRE’s – 5 years

 Stands for meal ready to eat and was designed to provide a full meal for someone on the move.
-As a long term survival food they last for 5 years from the date they were made, which may not seem like a long time in comparison to the others, but still good for the right pantry.
+As a long-term survival food, they last for 5 years from the date they were made, which may not seem like a long time in comparison to the others, but still good for the right pantry.
 They can be quite expensive to buy in large amounts but are the only option for a full and varied meal in a single pack.
-Having a box or two of MRE’s in your stockpile is an excellent idea as they make a good choice in case you have to leave in a hurry, but should never be eaten for a long time.
+Having a box or two of MREs in your stockpile is an excellent idea as they make a good choice in case you have to leave in a hurry, but should never be eaten for a long time.
 Because they are designed for military use, they generally contain no fibre and high amounts of salt which could lead to problems if eaten exclusively for a long time.

 (MRE’s offer the best variety, but at the cost of weight and size)